 to C4 (double high C) !
 But it was considered to be a "stunt"......something one would never do in performance.

 Some of the old cornetists, W. Paris Chambers, for example, had a phenomenal register.
 To this end, I added an

 extended section of high register to Arban and Schlossberg.

-Ironically, Arban is dear to my heart, because it hails to my early childhood.
-Which one did I find most difficult ?
+Ironically, Arban is dear to my heart, because it hails from my early childhood.
+Which "trumpet method book" did I find to be the most difficult ?

 Walter Smith, "Top Tones for the Trumpeter" or "30 Modern Etudes".
 But which Trumpet Book did I enjoy most?

 That honor goes to Raymond Sabarich, "Dix Etudes".